 - 200 g (7oz) dairy free dark chocolate

-- 480 ml (2 cups) unsweetened almond milk (or other plant milk)
+- 480 ml (2 cups) unsweetened non-dairy milk (soy is best for baking)

 - 1 Tbsp vanilla extract